 She is dedicated to promote successful aging and to provide person-centered care for community-dwelling older adults with complex medical conditions and geriatric syndromes, such as fall, frailty, delirium, dementia, etc. She cares for a diverse patient population and has expertise in coordination of care for her patients, including caring for patients who seek geriatric expertise from other states and abroad.

 Education and Educational Research:

-Dr. Chen has special interests in finding ways to improve the care to older adults through medical education, quality improvement initiatives, and community education.
-She is committed to the development of clinical skills sessions on function, fall, and cognition for early medical students.
-Furthermore, she is developing and implementing an interprofessional geriatric fellow's clinic to include geriatric fellows, social work interns, pharmacy students and residents, and law students to provide comprehensive care to older adults.
+Dr. Chen has special interests in finding ways to improve the care to older adults through medical and interprofessional education, quality improvement initiatives, and community education.
+As a coach in the UCSF School of Medicine, she teaches the fundamentals of clinical care, mentors medical students, and coaches medical students longitudinally during their early medical careers.
+She has developed clinical skills session on function, fall, and cognition and small group session on multimorbidity and prognosis.
+Beyond medical school education, she has built an interprofessional learning community in UCSF Center for Geriatric Care where geriatrics fellows, pharmacy residents and students, social work interns, and law students work together to provide comprehensive care for community dwelling older adults.
 Her passion in education also extends to teaching geriatric concepts to community service providers (e.g. case managers, social workers), direct caregivers, and volunteers to improve the experiences of older adults as people age in place through her work in the Geriatric Workforce Enhancement Program and the Optimizing Aging Collaborative.